Torr: Nomenclature and common errors

-The unit name torr is written in lower case, while its symbol ("Torr") is always written with upper-case initial; including in combinations with prefixes and other unit symbols, as in "mTorr" (millitorr) or "Torr⋅L/s" (torr-litres per second).
+The unit name torr is written in lower case, while its symbol ("Torr") is always written with an uppercase initial; including in combinations with prefixes and other unit symbols, as in "mTorr" (millitorr) or "Torr⋅L/s" (torr-litres per second).
 The symbol (uppercase) should be used with prefix symbols (thus, mTorr and millitorr are correct, but mtorr and milliTorr are not).

 The torr is sometimes incorrectly denoted by the symbol "T", which is the SI symbol for the tesla, the unit measuring the strength of a magnetic field.
 Although frequently encountered, the alternative spelling "Tor" is incorrect.

 History

 Torricelli attracted considerable attention when he demonstrated the first mercury barometer to the general public.
 He is credited with giving the first modern explanation of atmospheric pressure.
 Scientists at the time were familiar with small fluctuations in height that occurred in barometers.
-When these fluctuations were explained as a manifestation of changes in atmospheric pressure, the science of meteorology was born.
+When these fluctuations were explained as a manifestation of changes in atmospheric pressure, the science of meteorology was enabled.

-Over time, 760 millimeters of mercury at 0 °C came to be regarded as the standard atmospheric pressure.
-In honour of Torricelli, the torr was defined as a unit of pressure equal to one millimeter of mercury at 0 °C. However, since the acceleration due to gravity – and thus the weight of a column of mercury – is a function of elevation and latitude (due to the rotation and non-sphericity of the Earth), this definition is imprecise and varies by location.
+Over time, 760 millimetres of mercury at 0 °C came to be regarded as the standard atmospheric pressure.
+In honour of Torricelli, the torr was defined as a unit of pressure equal to one millimetre of mercury at 0 °C. However, since the acceleration due to gravity – and thus the weight of a column of mercury – is a function of elevation and latitude (due to the rotation and non-sphericity of the Earth), this definition is imprecise and varies by location.